Industry Specification Group (ISG) on Operational energy Efficiency for Users (OEU) Activity Report 2019

 The group brings together ICT professionals from a wide cross-section of European industry including the aeronautical and automotive sectors, banking and insurance and smart cities.
 ISG OEU works closely with ETSI’s Access, Terminals, Transmission and Multiplexing (TC ATTM) and Environmental Engineering (TC EE) committees, and benefits from involvement in its work of the European Commission (EC), specifically DG Growth and DG Communications Networks, Content and Technology (CNECT).

-ISG OEU is also defining carbon equivalent emission level for ICT sites in operation in order to support monitoring of ICT carbon footprint.
+Worked neared completion on a Group Specification ‘Definition of CO2 equivalent emission level for ICT sites’, defining carbon equivalent emission level for ICT sites in order to support monitoring of ICT carbon footprint.
+Publication is planned in 2020.

 During the year we supported the organization of ETSI Plugtests™ events on IP video surveillance systems and in-building transmission systems.
-We also supported ETSI’s participation in CEN-CENELEC-ETSI Coordination Groups on Smart Metering (CG SM) and Smart Energy Grid (CG SEG).
+We also supported two ETSI participations in CEN-CENELEC-ETSI Coordination Groups on Smart Metering (CG SM) and Smart Energy Grid (CG SEG).

-Look out for in 2019 – ISG OEU work in progress:
+Look out for in 2020 – ISG OEU work in progress

 - Group Report (GR) on life cycle analysis comparison between internal hosting solution and cloud hosting solution